-All visitors to the U.S. Embassy Greece must follow certain security procedures.
-Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the Embassy.
+All visitors to the U.S. Embassy must follow certain security procedures.
+Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the embassy.
 To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
-If you leave items in your car, be sure to put them in the trunk and lock your car; do not leave any personal items in view in the passenger compartment.